-Centres must provide written evidence to support teachers' assessments of candidates' ability to analyse and improve performance.
+Centres must provide Candidates' written Analysing and Improving Tasks to support teachers' assessments of candidates' ability to analyse and improve performance.
 However, in addition Centres may choose to video record a sample of candidates demonstrating their ability to analyse and improve performance in their chosen practical activity.
 Video evidence of this component should be no longer than five minutes per candidate.